 - a.
 Determine the amount of the loss that would be recognized on the sale of the existing branch site. - b.
 Identify the type of cost represented by the \$110,000 original purchase price of the land.
 Also identify the type of cost represented by its current market value of \$75,000.
 Indicate which cost is relevant to a decision as to whether the original site should be replaced with the new site. - c.
 Is Mr. Dillworth's conclusion that the old site should be replaced supported by quantitative analysis?
 If not, what facts do justify his conclusion? - d.
-Assuming that Mr. Dillworth is a certified management accountant (CMA), do you believe the failure to replace the land violates any of the standards of ethical conduct in Exhibit 1.15 in Chapter 1?
+Assuming that Mr. Dillworth is a certified management accountant (CMA), do you believe the failure to replace the land violates any of the standards of ethical conduct in Exhibit 10.17 in Chapter 10?
 If so, which standards would be violated? - e.
-Discuss the ethical dilemma that Mr. Dillworth faces within the context of the fraud triangle that was discussed in Chapter 1. - f.
+Discuss the ethical dilemma that Mr. Dillworth faces within the context of Donald Cressey's common features of ethical misconduct that were outlined in Chapter 1. - f.
 Would Mr. Dillworth be subject to criminal penalties under the Sarbanes-Oxley Act?
 Explain your answer.